hmdsa/hmdsa/docs/index.md

 **Unprecedented insights into system and application conditions**

-HMDSA analysis provide high resolution extraction and classification of phenomena with respect to locality, severity, and temporal extent.
+HMDSA analyses provide high resolution extraction and classification of phenomena with respect to locality, severity, and temporal extent.
 HMDSA high-fidelity data enables insights into phenomena occurring on timescales unresolvable by traditional monitoring capabilities.

 **Respond to system conditions at runtime**